Are you on the way to starting your new business venture? Or are you just working on a new project for a specific client?

 As already discussed, you need to go through the entire business plan to extract the vital points and put them together in the executive summary.

-A business plan is a document explaining the various facets and characteristics like the business model, goals, services, products, sales and marketing plan, key objectives of the project, etc. A business plan is used to pitch the business idea to the investors.
+A business plan is a document explaining the various facets and characteristics like the business model, goals, services, products, sales and marketing plan, key objectives of the project, etc. A business plan is for pitching the business idea to the investors.

 Given below is how you should format the executive summary for your business plan: